 Ease of Use

 The process is as simple as downloading the relevant software from the website and following the sequence of installation prompts.
 These are very straightforward to follow, but should you need any further assistance the set-up guides will make sure you’re on the right track.
-After that, all that’s left to do is enter your login details and connect.

 The Bottom Line